For people with respiratory problems, knowing the best essential oils for respiratory support can be of great help.

 Plant Therapy USDA Certified Organic Eucalyptus Essential Oil.
 100% Pure, Undiluted, Therapeutic Grade.
 10 mLEucalyptus is one of the best essential oils for respiratory problems because of its ability to support every aspect of the respiratory system.

 It is known to clear congestion, reduce mucus and clear infections, thereby supporting healthy breathing.

 Eucalyptus also helps to calm inflammation in the respiratory system as well as other parts of the body.

 It is also effective at reducing the feeling of tightness in the chest or head, thus helping to ease headaches, especially when used in an inhaler.

 Although eucalyptus is great for respiratory issues, it is important to note that it is also very strong, making it unsuitable for children under 10 years old.
-Good news is, you can use cedarwood as a substitute for children under 10.

-However, you need to be cautious with tea tree essential oil, because it can sometimes cause skin-sensitization reaction.
+However, you need to be cautious with tea tree essential oil, because it can sometimes cause a skin-sensitization reaction.